patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataConditionsComparisonConditionDTO.md

 ### NewAuthorizeEditorDataConditionsComparisonConditionDTO

-`func NewAuthorizeEditorDataConditionsComparisonConditionDTO(left AuthorizeEditorDataConditionsComparandDTO, right AuthorizeEditorDataConditionsComparandDTO, comparator EnumAuthorizeEditorDataConditionsComparisonConditionDTOComparator, ) *AuthorizeEditorDataConditionsComparisonConditionDTO`
+`func NewAuthorizeEditorDataConditionsComparisonConditionDTO(type_ EnumAuthorizeEditorDataConditionDTOType, left AuthorizeEditorDataConditionsComparandDTO, right AuthorizeEditorDataConditionsComparandDTO, comparator EnumAuthorizeEditorDataConditionsComparisonConditionDTOComparator, ) *AuthorizeEditorDataConditionsComparisonConditionDTO`

 NewAuthorizeEditorDataConditionsComparisonConditionDTO instantiates a new AuthorizeEditorDataConditionsComparisonConditionDTO object
 This constructor will assign default values to properties that have it defined,